 As founder and director of the Cedar Ridge Writers Series, she hosts one-day workshops featuring guest instructors and speakers world-wide.
-Formerly a contributor to Proximity Magazine’s TRUE Blog; a past associate editor with Tiferet Journal; and is currently an associate editor with Brevity: A Concise Journal of Literary Nonfiction.
-Since 2012, Ryder has been a core committee member with the Nantucket Book Festival in Nantucket, MA.
+Formerly a contributor to Proximity Magazine’s TRUE Blog, a past associate editor with Tiferet Journal, Ryder is currently an associate editor with Brevity: A Concise Journal of Literary Nonfiction.
+Ryder has been a core committee member with the Nantucket Book Festival in Nantucket, MA, since 2012.

-An avid seat-of-the-pants, self-taught gardener, Ryder chairs the Garden History and Design committee for the Somerset Hills Garden Club.
+An avid seat-of-the-pants, self-taught gardener, Ryder also chairs the Garden History and Design committee for the Somerset Hills Garden Club.
 Her thirty-acre hay farm and gardens are listed with The Archives of the American Gardens of the Smithsonian Gardens in Washington, D.C.,which is dedicated to preserving and documenting unique and important gardens and landscape architecture throughout the United States.

 Ryder is an active member of the National Society of Colonial Dames in the State of New Jersey and a Mayflower descendant.
 In 1998, she was a founding member of the Board of Directors for the Jacobus Vanderveer House in Bedminster, New Jersey, a meeting place for General George Washington and General Henry Knox during the Revolutionary War.
 The house is now listed as a historical and national landmark.

-The farm is full with family, friends, several horses, a host of wildlife, and their three West Highland Terriers: Petal, Atticus Finch, and a puppy named Nick.
+The farm is full with family, friends, horses, a host of wildlife, and three West Highland Terriers: Petal, Atticus Finch, and a puppy named Nick.